martinaobrien/Problem_Sets/README.md

 Problem Set 5:
 This problem uses a control flow that executes a code block that meets certain conditions.
-The statements must be nested in order to be executes sequentially
+The statements must be nested in order to be executed sequentially

-# General References
+# General References (Specific References can be found throughout the Problem Set)
 www.pynative.com: Python range() Function Explained with Examples Accessed on March, 26th 2019 https://pynative.com/python-range-function/
 A Whirlwind Tour of Python by Jake VanderPlas (O’Reilly).
 Copyright 2016 O’Reilly Media, Inc., 978-1-491-96465-1.
 Accessed on March, 27th 2019 https://www.oreilly.com/programming/free/files/a-whirlwind-tour-of-python.pdf